Jesus Endured the Cross

 Jesus' anxiety-agony was very intense.
 This is shown to us by the description of how His sweat appeared – like drops of blood.
 Sweating blood is rare and comes from being under extreme stress.

-Jesus' love for us made Him look past the horrors of the cross, giving Him joy.
-(In the Roman world, crucifixion occurred often, so Jesus certainly knew the horrors of it.)
+In the Roman world, crucifixion occurred often, so Jesus had firsthand seen the horrors of it.
+He also has foreknowledge so literally knew the anguish and pain coming.
+Yet, the power of Jesus' love for us gave Him a joy to endure the physical and psychological torture, as well as the spiritual anguish of taking the wrath of God upon Himself.
 His joy came from knowing His beloved (us) would be resurrected and His forever.
 How do you feel that you are clearly God's beloved since He endured the cross for you?
+(Hebrews 12:1-2).

 Life Application

-Jesus knew death would not hold Him captive, but that He would rise from the dead, bringing eternal life and the joy of the resurrection to us.
+Jesus knew death would not hold Him captive, but that He would rise from the dead, bringing eternal life and the hope of the resurrection to us.
 You might be wondering what resurrection means?
 It means: to stand on the feet again or rise up as opposed to fall, also it refers to the resurrection of the body from death, return to life.
-Jesus' death and resurrection allows us to be born again, guaranteeing us an inheritance in heaven and the joy of bodily living with Jesus.
-Read John 3:1-16, 14:1-3; Acts 2:24; 1 Peter 1:3-5.
+Jesus' death and resurrection allows us to be born again, giving us the hope of bodily living with Jesus.
+Read John 14:1-3; Acts 2:24; 1 Corinthians 15:3-8, 20-22, 50-58; 1 Peter 1:3-5.
+Do these passages give you hope?
+Share some thoughts from them.

-People in 3rd world countries can go blind from cataracts because they have no opportunity for cataract surgery.
+People in third world countries can go blind from cataracts because they have no hope for cataract surgery.
 Fortunately a few charitable organizations have started to go to these countries offering to heal people's sight.
-The key for people to gain sight is the obvious - to know this surgery exists and believe in it enough to take advantage of it.
-Jesus is offering the hope and joy that comes from being resurrected, but some people don't believe God so they don't take advantage of His offer.
-Not taking advantage of the offer of eternal life together with the resurrection is of course, more illogical than choosing not to have eye surgery.
-You have a choice to take advantage of what Jesus has to offer, or not believe God and live in hopeless darkness.
+The key for people to gain sight is obvious - to know this surgery exists and take advantage of it.
+Jesus is offering the hope of the resurrection, but some people don't know or believe God so they don't take advantage of His offer.
+You have a choice to take advantage of what Jesus has to offer, or to not believe God and live in hopeless darkness.

+Jesus' resurrection has a magnificent hope to it, because it takes the ugliness of death and changes it to a joyous home coming in the most beautiful place – heaven.
+Look to Jesus and the wonderment of your resurrection, and you will find hope in life and in death.
 Read John 11:25-26.

-Jesus' resurrection has a magnificent joy to it, because it takes the ugliness of death and changes it to a joyous home coming in the most beautiful place – heaven.
-Look to Jesus and the wonderment of your resurrection, and you will find His joy.
+Summarize this passage.

-To ponder: The God of the universe suffered for you to give you the joy of the resurrection.
+To ponder: The God of the universe suffered for you to give you the hope of the resurrection.
 Do you feel loved?

 Reflect on Hebrews 12:2.